IanLynnEE/CVDLP-2023/README.md

 ## Experiments

-All experiments are conducted on a single NVIDIA GeForce RTX 3060 GPU.
+All experiments are conducted on a single NVIDIA GeForce RTX 3060 GPU except for the augmentation part, which is conducted on a single NVIDIA GeForce RTX 4080 GPU.

 ### Fine-tune the model